 The two troughs of low pressure will generally move westward over the next couple days.
-Both are rather disorganized right now, but conditions appear favorable for some gradual organization and tropical development.
+Both are rather disorganized right now, but conditions appear favorable for some gradual organization and tropical development over the Gulf of Mexico.

 Model Forecasts

 Ensemble Models - Gulf of Mexico Systems